pedrogomes29/nextjs-smartcontract-lottery/README.md

 5. Simulate Chainlink Keepers and VRF

-In a 3rd terminal, change to the decentralized-lottery directory and run a script which mocks Chainlink Keepers and Chainlink VRF
+In a 3rd terminal, change to the decentralized-lottery directory and run a script (which mocks Chainlink Keepers and Chainlink VRF) to select a random winner.

 ```
 yarn run mockOffchain